Mukulguptaiit/EventHive/README.md

 - Node.js 18+
 - pnpm (recommended) or npm
 - PostgreSQL database
-- Razorpay account for payments
+- (Optional) Payment gateway account if you plan to integrate a real provider
 - WhatsApp Business API (optional)

 ### Installation